We’ve all heard it before “Mandarin is the most spoken language in the world”, but should millennials be worried about learning it?

 If you know the Mandarin language, you will be able to visit one of these markets and know exactly what you’re buying.

-At Keats School, we offer Chinese cooking classes to help students learn how to cook authentic Chinese foods.
+At Keats School, we offer Chinese cooking classes to help students cook authentic Chinese foods.
 This means students have the chance to become master Chinese cooks and bring their skills home with them.
+Meals are also provided in your Chinese language programs.
+Don’t know what to order in a Chinese restaurant?
+Check out the 20 popular Chinese dishes.

 So, if you’ve answered yes to any of these questions, you’re more than likely itching to start learning Mandarin.
 If you’re hoping to kick-start your career and make a difference in the world, your best bet is learning Mandarin.
 Many famous stars and entrepreneurs have learned this language as a way to boost their futures.